Sophie Pétronin: Conversion to Islam

 She was eventually released in exchange for 200 Malian hostages.
-France thought it was a good deal, but it was because it did not know about Sophie’s situation, who had secretly become a Muslim, her new name was Maryam.
+France thought it was a good deal, but it was because it did not know about Pétronin's situation, who had secretly become a Muslim; her new name is Maryam.
 The news spread when she arrived at the airport in Paris, and Macron rapidly canceled his speech.
 It was the first time in French Republic’s History that the president did not pronounce his speech after such event.
 He left silently, ashamed of the scandal he had provoked.
 "While traditionally the head of state speaks after a hostage release, Emmanuel Macron canceled his speech before leaving Villacoublay."
 Sophie had left behind an adopted daughter in Mali.

-At the surprise of the media, during interviews, Mariam seemed fine and at peace with herself.
+At the surprise of the media, during interviews, Pétronin seemed fine and at peace with herself.
 She even declared that she has only returned to France to visit her son, take a trip to Switzerland, and then she will soon return to Mali to “see if everything is okay.”
 She said of her Al-Qaeda kidnappers "I was always respected, they took care of me.
 They brought me a doctor when I was sick.
 He came back to see me several times."

-Maryam finally managed to return to Mali, though clandestinely.
+Pétronin finally managed to return to Mali, though clandestinely.
 She had tried numerous times to obtain a visa to return, but the French authorities strongly opposed it to avoid any controversy.